sarahzu/DS-for-SE-2018-Seminar/Worksheet_1.md

 5. If there is a **statistical model**, what is the product, behavior, or process being modeled?
 What are the key characteristics of the model?
 (Sarah)

+Classification is used to predict if a file is defect-prone.
+The authors used precision (how many of the found fils were failure-prone), recall (how many of all failure-prone files were found), accuracy (proportion of correct prediction of failor-prone files) and f-measure (harmonic mean of recall and precision) to check the quality of the classification model.
+However, these methods use a minimum treshold on the probability value.
+The authors also used a threshold invariant method, called Receiver operating characteristic (ROC) which is a curve.
+The curve plots the true positive raes against false positive rates for all possible threshold (value between 0 and 1).
+To also take the cost of a bug-fix into account, the authors considered a cost effectivenesss measure.
+This measure predict defects and orders them according to their defect density.

 6. What are the **limitations** of using this methodology on the results?
 (Alice)